+All in-service steam generator tubes shall retain structural integrity over the full range of normal operating conditions (including startup, operation in the power range, hot standby, and cooldown), all anticipated transients included in the design specification and design basis accidents.
+This includes retaining a safety factor of 3.0 against burst under normal steady state full power operation primary-to-secondary pressure differential and a safety factor of 1.4 against burst applied to the design basis accident primary-to-secondary pressure differentials.
+Apart from the above requirements, additional loading conditions associated with the design basis accidents, or combination of accidents in accordance with the design and licensing basis, shall also be evaluated to determine if the associated loads contribute significantly to burst or collapse.
+In the assessment of tube integrity, those loads that do significantly affect burst or collapse shall be determined and assessed in combination with the loads due to pressure with a safety factor of 1.2 on the combined primary loads and 1.0 on axial secondary loads.

-For axial cracks in all types of steam generators, this criterion typically is interpreted as a requirement to be capable of maintaining a pressure differential equal to the greater of either 3 times the normal operating pressure difference across the tube wall, (3xΔPNO), or 1.4 times the pressure difference of the most limiting design basis accident, which is the main steam line break accident (1.4xΔPMSLB).
+Discussion: For axial cracks in all types of steam generators, this criterion typically is interpreted as a requirement to be capable of maintaining a pressure differential equal to the greater of either 3 times the normal operating pressure difference across the tube wall, (3xΔPNO), or 1.4 times the pressure difference of the most limiting design basis accident, which is frequently the main steam line break accident (1.4xΔPMSLB).
 However, for circumferential cracks, other sources of loading, apart from differential pressure loads, may contribute to burst.
-Potential additional loads include bending stresses induced by LOCAs, safe shutdown earthquake, and main steam line break.
-For the straight-tube , the additional loads also include axial loads induced by differential thermal expansion/contraction between the tubes and the shell during the temperature/pressure transients resulting from design basis accidents.
+Potential additional loads include bending stresses induced by LOCAs, safe shutdown earthquakes, and main steam line break.
+For the straight-tube SGs, the additional loads also include axial loads induced by differential thermal expansion/contraction between the tubes and the shell during the temperature/pressure transients resulting from design basis accidents.
 For a given flaw, the structural criteria require that licensees determine whether such nonpressure loading sources may impact the burst pressure.
 Where it is determined that such may be the case, licensees must directly consider the impact of such loads on burst.
-The methodology to be employed for considering the impact of nonpressure loadings will documented to NRC at the time the structural criterion is incorporated into the plant technical specification.
+The methodology to be employed for considering the impact of nonpressure loadings will be documented to NRC at the time the structural criterion is incorporated into the plant technical specification.
 That should make the importance of specific additional loads (beyond the ΔP loads) apparent for any design-basis accident analyses for plants where these considerations apply.
 For analysis of sequences involving steam generator tube rupture induced during severe accidents, only the ΔP loads appear to be relevant, using current knowledge.

 Accident-Induced Leakage Criterion: